 The gap between Business and IT has long been deep.
 IT people too often have little comprehension of the link between the systems they support and the success of the business.
 Most business people have a cursory understanding of what lies behind their keyboards or network ports.
 Unfortunately, few customers, users or suppliers come with the new Extra-Sensory-Perception upgrade as standard.

-In my work with both customers and suppliers, it is surprisingly common to find people to be utterly deluded.
+In my work with both customers and suppliers, I often encounter deluded people.
 Talk to the IT people, and whilst the service has had its challenges due to the complex estate and rate of change, it is humming along pretty well.
 The dashboard is overwhelmingly green.
 Talk to the business, and IT is in a world of its own.
 They just do not get it.
-End-users are frustrated and change is just not getting implemented in either a timely or affordable way.
+End-users become frustrated.
+Change does not get implemented in either a timely or affordable way.
 There is nobody to whom they can turn for a sensible discussion about supporting innovation with technology.
-Some refer to this as the “watermelon” condition: all the reports of the service are green, but the feeling is that the core is red.
-Savvy CIOs know that this is a deeply dangerous position and that events can turn with the deadly speed of a descending guillotine.
-Careers are at stake.
-This is no idle paranoia; I have seen it at first hand.

 Why Does It Matter?

 Many organisations have more than one business unit or market.
-These interests can create competing requirements and priorities that pull the service provider in different directions.
+Diversity can create competing requirements and priorities that pull the service provider in different directions.
 Someone must resolve this.
 Customers now frequently reach into the organisation as e-commerce platforms designed to enhance value through integrated processes touch the core of the enterprise as well as calling on third parties.
 Someone must speak for them.
 At the same time, the potential presented by technological development to bring radically new value to customers is bewildering.
 Someone must scan the horizon of technical possibility for a high-value fit to customer need.

 A Function and Emphasis